Language Model (LM) Invoker

 String → returned when you don’t request any extra features.
 Example:

-LMOutput→ returned whenever a response contains more than just plain text, such as when features like Structured Output, Tool Calling, Reasoning, Citations (Web Search), Output Analytics, or Code Execution are used.
-In these cases, you can still access the generated string throughresponse.response, while also taking advantage of the additional attributes exposed by the enabled feature
+LMOutput→ returned whenever a output contains more than just plain text, such as when features like structured output, tool calling, or thinking are used.
+In these cases, you can still access the generated string throughoutput.text, while also taking advantage of the additional attributes exposed by the enabled feature.

 Message Roles